mypdns/rpz-block-list/.github/ISSUE_TEMPLATE/bug_report.md

 ### New Feature Submissions:

 1. [ ] Does your submission pass tests?
-2. [ ] Have you lint your code locally prior to submission?
+1. [ ] Have you lint your code locally prior to submission?
+1. [ ] Added ScreenDump for prove

 ### Changes to Core Features: